200: POLICY OF HENRICO COUNTY POLICE DIVISION

 Discipline is a necessary function of command that must be exercised in order to maintain a police agency that is receptive to direction and control.
 Discipline is not a negative force, but a positive form of training and an important constructive leadership tool.
 Discipline and punishment should not be confused.
 Proper discipline results in an organization that voluntarily conforms to regulations.

-The County of Henrico Policies and Procedures manual states, “A grievance is a complaint or dispute by an employee relating to his employment, including but not necessarily limited to: disciplinary actions; applications of personnel policies, procedures, rules, and regulations, and the application of ordinances and statutes; acts of retaliation as the result of the use of or the participation in the grievance procedure or because the employee has complied with any law of the United States or of the Commonwealth of Virginia, has reported any violation of such law to a governmental authority, has sought any change in law before the United States Congress or the General Assembly of Virginia, or has reported an incident of fraud, abuse, or gross mismanagement; discrimination on the basis of race, color, creed, religion, political affiliation, age, disability, national origin, or sex.”
+The County of Henrico Policies and Procedures manual states, “A grievance is a complaint or dispute by an employee relating to his employment, including but not necessarily limited to: (1) disciplinary actions, including disciplinary demotions, suspensions, and dismissals, provided that such dismissals result from formal discipline or unsatisfactory job performance; (2) applications of personnel policies, procedures, rules, and regulations, and the application of ordinances and statutes; (3) acts of retaliation as the result of the use of or the participation in the grievance procedure or because the employee has complied with any law of the United States or of the Commonwealth of Virginia, has reported any violation of such law to a governmental authority, has sought any change in law before the United States Congress or the General Assembly of Virginia, or has reported an incident of fraud, abuse, or gross mismanagement; (4) discrimination on the basis of race, color, creed, religion, political affiliation, age, disability, national origin, or sex.”

 The County Grievance Procedure will be followed by the Police Division.
 While County Personnel is responsible for grievances beyond Step 2, the Internal Affairs Unit is designated to coordinate the grievance with County Department of Human Resources.
 Internal Affairs will be responsible for maintaining grievance records through Step 2 and copies of all grievance records from Steps 3 and 4, which are sent to the Chief of Police by the County Department of Human Resources.
 The Commanding Officer, Professional Standards will analyze these records annually for any problem solving benefit.